Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Fully nonlinear solutions for Stokes flow

 \section{Fully nonlinear solutions for Stokes flow}

-We now study fully nonlinear pulse solutions at zero Reynolds number using the boundary-integral method.
-First we discuss the expected rate of decay of a solitary-pulse solution both upstream and downstream.
-We confine attention to the case of a perfect conductor film, that is $\varepsilon_p\to \infty$.
+We now study fully nonlinear pulse solutions at zero Reynolds number.
+We discuss the case of a perfect conductor film, that is $\varepsilon_p\to \infty$.
 The extension to the case of a liquid dielectric is straightforward \cite[e.g.][]{tseluiko2008effect}.